Nikhilpawar-portfolio/smart-manufacturing-playbook/week-01/industry40-iiot-foundations.md

 ### 💼 Real-World Experience — Component Traceability in IIoT

-> This lecture reminded me of a project I was directly involved in.
+> This connects directly to a manufacturing engagement I was involved in.

 **Context:** A component manufacturer supplying parts for solar panel mounting structures to a solar panel company.